subschema/subschema/Readme.md

 ##Listener Properties
 Sometimes you need a property to be dependent on a value in the value manager.
 To do that use the listener propType.
 The property then will be in sync with the value in the value manager.
 The value of the property in the configuration should be the path to the value that you are interested in.
+PropTypes.error will listen to the first error for the path and PropTypes.errors will get all props for the path.

 ```jsx